astropuffin/oakmtg.club/content/english/guide/district-1.md

   - "4"
   - "7"
 ---
 This is a guide to Oakland's District 1 ballot.
-This year, voters living in this part of Oakland will vote on four ballot measures as well as for a District 1 City Councilmember, At-Large City Councilmember, Ward 2 AC Transit Board Director, At-Large AC Transit Board Director, BART District 7 Board Director, Alameda Superior Court Office #2 Judge, Oakland City Attorney, and District 1 OUSD Board Director.
+This year, voters living in this part of Oakland will vote on four ballot measures as well as for the following positions:

+* District 1 City Councilmember

+  At-Large City Councilmember

+  Ward 2 AC Transit Board Director

+  At-Large AC Transit Board Director

+  BART District 7 Board Director

+  Alameda Superior Court Office #2 Judge

+  Oakland City Attorney

+  District 1 OUSD Board Director

 To find out more about a candidate, click on their name.